What is EDR?

-Endpoint Threat Detection and Response, which is usually shortened to fit the “EDR” abbreviation, is a new look at anti-malware software.
-However, it is not about fitting all possible needs, like “classic” anti-malware apps pretending to do.
-EDR, as you can understand from the abbreviation meaning, is a system that must protect endpoints rather than individual computers.
-In fact, the biggest weaknesses of separated security systems for each computer in the company were lack of joint action for each attacked device, lack of control on all possible attack surfaces and absence of journaling.
+Endpoint Threat Detection and Response, usually shortened to fit the “EDR” abbreviation, is a new look at anti-malware software.
+However, it is not about fitting all possible needs like “classic” anti-malware apps pretend to do.
+EDR, as you can understand from the abbreviation, is a system that must protect endpoints rather than individual computers.
+The biggest weaknesses of separated security systems for each computer in the company were lack of joint action for each attacked device, lack of control on all possible attack surfaces, and absence of journaling.
 But let’s check each thing step-by-step.

 What is Endpoint Detection and Response?

 It is great to define the difference between the products.
 However, that still does not clear out, what is the main idea of EDR solutions, and how does that work.
-Endpoint security solutions are usually made to perform continuous scanning of the endpoint and all other elements of the network (domain controller and users’ computers) in order to detect the possible threat and create a competitive response.
-Constant monitoring of all events requires a lot of additional modules to the “classic” anti-malware engine, and a persistent control of a security specialist.
-Some of the vendors even offer their EDR products in a form of software-as-a-service.
+Endpoint security solutions are usually made to perform continuous scanning of the endpoint and all other elements of the network (domain controller and users’ computers that connect to the endpoint) to detect the possible threat and create a competitive response.
+Constant monitoring of events requires many additional modules to the “classic” anti-malware engine and persistent control of a security specialist.
+Some vendors even offer their EDR products in the form of software-as-a-service.

-EDR solutions detect the threat presence by its behaviour.
+EDR solutions detect the threat presented by its behavior.
 Besides the basic heuristic rules, the program also relies on neural networks.
 The sources, however, may be different from usual "current processes" - endpoint protection solution suppose multiple other ways to get the information about events.
 Then, it checks the detected item with a “classic” database-backed method.
 If it finds a matching signature - it instantly removes the threat, considering it is a virus.
-If not - it just blocks it, giving the right to manage the removal to a human.
-Such a dome over the all elements of a corporate system allows it to deal even with human-related threats - such as insiders or even advanced persistent threats.
+If not, it just blocks it, giving a human the right to manage the removal.
+Such a dome over all elements of a corporate system allows it to deal even with human-related threats - such as insiders or even advanced persistent threats.

 Antivirus vs EDR.

 In the previous paragraph, you could see three major problems of “classic” anti-malware software that make them not so useful when protecting corporations.
-They’re true, however, there is a much more serious problem that makes them even hard to compare.
+They’re true.
+However, a much more serious problem makes them even harder to compare.
 Endpoint detection and response solutions are supposed to be an engrossing thing that protects the whole corporate network.
-It is feasible to find and set up the solution equal to coverage and based on the regular antivirus, but its efficiency will likely be questionable.
-As practice shows, it is pretty hard to teach the old dog some new tricks.
-That’s why those tricks must be done by something that was originally designed for that purpose.
+Finding and setting up a solution equal to coverage and based on the regular antivirus is feasible, but its efficiency will likely be questionable.
+As practice shows, teaching the old dog some new tricks is pretty hard.
+That’s why those tricks must be done by something originally designed for that purpose.